kubarskii/redux-for-fun/README.md

+#Project description
+The project is made for educational purposes.

+It shows a basic principle of how react-redux connect function supposed to be working.
+In the example, App component is wrapped with HOC in order to pass redux store to props.

-# Getting Started with Create React App
+#Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).